mischa-s/properly-test/README.md

  - 3.1.
 How to limit the users that live in a different city to just use premium subscription?

-## FAQ
-1 -  Where can I find the city for Property and User?
-Use the GPS location provided.

-I have embeded all the functions

 ### `npm start` or `yarn start`

 Runs the project in development mode.